makandra/spreewald/README.md

   Click on some text that might not be a link

+* **Then "..." should link to "..."/**

+  Use this step to check external links.

+  Example:

+        Then "Sponsor" should link to "http://makandra.com"

 * **Then I should (not )?see an element "..."**

   Example: